andreztz/xbotlib/README.md

 ## XMPP bots for humans

+> status: experimental

-A friendly lightweight wrapper around [slixmpp](https://slixmpp.readthedocs.io/).
+A friendly lightweight wrapper around [slixmpp](https://slixmpp.readthedocs.io/) for writing XMPP bots in Python.
+The goal is to make writing and running XMPP bots easy and fun.

-`xbotlib` doesn't want to obscure the workings of the underlying library or invent a totally new API.
-To this end, `xbotlib` is a [single file implementation](./xbotlib.py) which can easily be understood and extended.
+`xbotlib` is a [single file implementation](./xbotlib.py) which can easily be understood and extended.
 It provides a small API surface which reflects the `slixmpp` way of doing things.

-The goal is to make writing and running XMPP bots in Python easy and fun.

 ## Install